-Drunk driving is a deadly mistake that causes some of the most catastrophic accidents on the road.
+Drunk driving is a deadly mistake that causes some of the most deadly car accidents on the road.
 Drivers under the influence of alcohol or drugs are prone to speeding, red-light running, driving the wrong way, and other acts of recklessness that can lead to high-speed collisions and major injuries.
 If you have injuries or a loved one died in a crash with a drunk driver, call the personal injury lawyers at Dermer Appel Ruder.
-Our car accident lawyers in Georgia can help you hold the reckless driver accountable.
+Our car accident lawyers can help you hold the reckless driver accountable.

 Every day, drunk driving takes 29 lives.
 The United States spends more than $44 billion per year on alcohol-related crashes.
 In 2016, 28% of all car accident fatalities stemmed from drunk drivers.
 The death toll was a whopping 10,497 people.
 Police arrested more than a million drivers in 2016 for driving under the influence of alcohol or drugs.
 Georgia’s percentage of people who report driving drunk is 1.4%.
 This is slightly lower than the national average of 1.9%.
 Over a 10-year period, 3,700 people died in drunk driving accidents in Georgia.